 Virginia was the first state to pass legislation where the bill itself explicitly endorses the use of educational materials from Parent's Guide to Cord Blood Foundation.
 Virginia has state legislation around cord blood education that follows the Institute of Medicine guidelines and mandates/encourages physicians to educate expectant parents about ALL forms of cord blood banking.
 The Virginia bill was enacted 9 Mar.
 2010 and became effective 1 July 2010.

-- Processing: How is cord blood processed before storage?
+- Processing: Must cord blood be processed before storage?